NREL/pfibs/README.md

 ## Installation:

 In order to use pFibs, the python version FEniCS 2017.2.0 or later must be installed and compiled with the PETSc linear algebra backend.
-If those critera are met, then pFiBS can be installed by downloading the source files from the GitHub (https://github.com/NREL/pfibs) and running the command
+If those critera are met, then pFibs can be installed by downloading the source files from the GitHub (https://github.com/NREL/pfibs) and running the command
 ```
 pip install -e .
 ```